 Location: Cardiff, Wales

-My first stadium of 2015 was on Friday 2nd January at the Cardiff City Stadium in Cardiff, Wales.
+My first ground of 2015 was on Friday 2nd January at the Cardiff City Stadium in Cardiff, Wales.
 The match was Cardiff City vs. Colchester United in the F.A.
 Cup 3rd Round.

 The Cardiff City Stadium sits in the Capital Retail Park not far from the centre of the city.
 It is less than half a mile from Ninian Park railway station though there are several other stations, including Cardiff Central, within walking distance.
 The venue was opened in 2009 when the club moved from nearby Ninian Park which had been their home since 1910.